 In this course students gain knowledge and skills in economies and private enterprise systems, the impact of global business, the marketing of goods and services, advertising, and product pricing.
 Students analyze the sales process and financial management principles.
 The course allows students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems and settings in business, marketing, and finance.
+Prerequisites: None

 Business Management (BUSMGT)

+Course #: 08830 Credits: 1

+PEIMS #: 13012100 Grades: 10-12

-Business Management is designed to familiarize students with the concepts related to business management as well as the functions of management, including planning, organizing, staffing, leading, and controlling.
-Students will also demonstrate interpersonal and project-management skills.
-This course cannot be entered at mid-term.
+Business Management is designed to familiari the concepts related to business management functions of management, including planning staffing, leading, and controlling.
+Students wi interpersonal and project-management skills, cannot be entered at mid-term. ent as well as the g, organizing, Il also demonstrate

+Prerequisites: None
-Statistics and Business Decision Making (STATSBDM)

-This course in an introduction to statistics and the application of statistics to business decision making.
-Students will use statistics to make business decisions and will determine appropriateness of methods used to collect data to ensure conclusions are valid.
+Statistics and Business Decision Ma (STATSBDM) aking Course #: 08840 Credits: 1 PEIMS #: 13016900 Grades: 11-12 This course in an introduction to statistics and the application of statistics to business decision making.
+Students will use statistics to make business decisions and will determine appropriateness of methods used to collect data to ensure conclusions are of methods used to collect data to ensure conclusions are valid.